lex-node/SCoDA-Simple-Code-Deference-Agreement-/README.md

 Improvements that may be added to future versions of the SCoDA include:

+* sprucing up the markdown file to mirror the word-formatted file;

 * general clean-up and drafting improvements;

 * adding a decentralized alternative to traditional arbitration-based dispute resolution for Material Adverse Exception Events and indemnification claims;